mckernant1/lol-predictions-bot/README.md

 `!report <league> [number of matches]` -> Reports the most recent matches and who predicted what

 `!stats <league> [number of matches]` -> Displays the predictions standings.
 Default number of matches is the whole split

+### User Settings

+`!setTimezone <Timezone>` -> This will set your timezone.
+Timezone should be formatted like America/Los_Angeles.
+If you try PST or a code it will tell your what it should be